Europe may shift back to coal as Russia turns down gas flows

 "But if we don't do it, then we run the risk that the storage facilities will not be full enough at the end of the year towards the winter season.
 And then we are blackmailable on a political level," he said.

-Russia repeated on Monday that Europe only had itself to blame for the gas crisis, after the West imposed sanctions in response to Moscow's invasion of Ukraine, a gas transit route to Europe, as well as a major wheat exporter.
+Russia on Monday repeated its earlier criticism that Europe had only itself to blame after the West imposed sanctions in response to Moscow's invasion of Ukraine, a gas transit route to Europe as well as a major wheat exporter.

-The energy crisis adds to the headache for European policy makers already fretting about surging inflation in household energy bills and food prices.

-The Benchmark Dutch front-month gas contract was trading at about 127 euros per megawatt hour on Monday, up more than 50% since the start of 2022.
+The Dutch front-month gas contract, the European benchmark, was trading around 124 euros ($130) per megawatt hour (MWh) on Monday, down from this year's peak of 335 euros but still up more than 300% on its level a year ago.

-The chief executive of Germany's largest power producer RWE, Markus Krebber, said power prices could take three to five years to fall back to lower levels, crimping household spending and weighing on the economic outlook.
+Markus Krebber, CEO of Germany's largest power producer RWE, said power prices could take three to five years to fall back to lower levels.

 Russian gas flows to Germany through the Nord Stream 1 pipeline, the main route supplying Europe's biggest economy, were still running at about 40% of capacity on Monday, even though they had edged up from the start of last week.

+Ukraine said its pipelines could help to fill any gap in supply via Nord Stream 1.
+Moscow has previously said it could not pump more through the pipelines that Ukraine has not already shut off.

-Eni and German utility Uniper both said they were receiving less than their contracted Russian gas volumes.
+Eni and German utility Uniper were among European companies that said they were receiving less than contracted Russian gas volumes, although Europe's gas inventories are still filling - albeit more slowly.

+They were about 54% full on Monday against a European Union target of 80% by October and 90% by November.

-Alongside a shift back to coal, German measures will include an auction system starting in the coming weeks to incentivise industry to consume less gas and financial help for Germany's gas market operator, via state lender KfW, to fill gas storage facilities faster.
+Alongside a shift back to coal, the latest German measures include an auction system to encourage industry to consume less gas, and financial help for Germany's gas market operator, via state lender KfW (KFW.UL), to fill gas storage faster.

+RWE said on Monday it could prolong the operation of three 300 megawatt (MW) brown coal power plants if needed.

-Austria's government agreed with utility Verbund on Sunday to convert a reserve, gas-fired power plant to produce electricity with coal should restricted gas supplies from Russia result in an energy emergency.
+Austria's government agreed with utility Verbund on Sunday to convert a gas-fired power plant to coal should the country face an energy emergency.
+OMV said on Monday Austria was set to receive half the usual amount of gas for a second day.

-Germany and Italy are among the most reliant on Russian gas, but other European countries have also faced gas supply shortages while consumption has risen unusually high for the time of year after a heatwave boosted use of air conditioning.

-Gazprom did not immediately respond to an emailed request for comment on its supplies to Italy.

-Kremlin spokesperson Dmitry Peskov said on Thursday that reductions in supply were not premeditated and were related to maintenance issues.
-Italian Prime Minister Mario Draghi has dismissed this explanation as a lie.
+The Netherlands will remove a production cap at coal-fired energy plants to preserve gas in the light of Gazprom's moves to cut supplies to Europe.
+Dutch energy minister Rob Jetten, who made the announcement on Monday, said the government had also activated the "early warning" phase of a three-part energy crisis plan.

+Russia's state-controlled Gazprom cut capacity last week along Nord Stream 1, citing the delayed return of equipment being serviced by Germany's Siemens Energy in Canada.

+"We have gas, it is ready to be delivered, but the Europeans must give back the equipment, which should be repaired under their obligations," Kremlin spokesman Dmitry Peskov said.

+German and Italian officials have said Russia was using this as an excuse to reduce supplies.

-Italy, whose technical committee for gas is due to meet on Tuesday, has said it could declare a heightened state of alert on gas this week if Russia continues to curb supplies.
+Italy, whose technical committee for gas is expected to meet on Tuesday, has said it could declare a heightened state of alert on gas this week if Russia continues to curb supplies.

-The move would trigger measures to reduced consumption, including rationing gas for selected industrial users, ramping up the production at coal power plants and also asking for more gas imports from other suppliers under existing contracts.
+The move would trigger measures to reduce consumption, including rationing gas for selected industrial users, ramping up production at coal power plants and asking for more gas imports from other suppliers under existing contracts.